Mandanamohi/Hangman/README.md

             elif guess in self.list_of_guesses:
                 print("You already tried that letter!")
             else:
-                self.check_guess(guess)  # Call the check_guess method
-                self.list_of_guesses.append(guess)  # Append the guess to the list_of_guesses

-# Test the Hangman class
+                self.check_guess(guess)
+                self.list_of_guesses.append(guess)

 hangman_game = Hangman(['apple', 'banana', 'orange'])
 hangman_game.ask_for_input()
 print("Word guessed so far:", hangman_game.word_guessed)
 print("Number of unique letters in the word:", hangman_game.num_letters)

 In this modification, after confirming that the guessed letter is in the word, the method iterates through each letter in the word.
 For each letter that matches the guess, it replaces the corresponding underscore in word_guessed with the guess.
-Then, it decreases the num_letters variable by 1 to reflect that one more letter has been correctly guessed.**
+Then, it decreases the num_letters variable by 1 to reflect that one more letter has been correctly guessed.